marmelab/aor-dependent-input/README.md

 );
 ```

-Check that the source field has a specific value:
+Check that the field specified by `dependsOn` has a specific value:

 ```js
 import DependentInput from 'aor-dependent-input';